-Before you dive into desktop virtualization, it is important to understand the common methods of virtual and remote desktop delivery.
+Before you dive into desktop virtualization, it is important to understand the common methods of virtual and remote

 Server-hosted virtual desktops